junjslee/automation/README.md

 - **HTML/CSS/JavaScript**: For building the user interface and handling client-side interactions.

 ## Conclusion
 The UMT Email Automation Web Application has successfully addressed the inefficiencies in our email communication process, enabling more organized and timely event coordination.
-Developed by PFC Lee Junseong on behalf of the 2ID HHBN UMT Office, this project demonstrates a significant improvement in our workflow, contributing to better overall communication within our unit.